a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 ### Semantics

 The &lt;nav&gt; element will communicate a role of navigation-equal to setting `role="navigation"`, (this may still need to be added if needing to [support some assistive technology](https://a11ysupport.io/tech/aria/navigation_role)) meaning it can be easily navigated to by people with screen readers—as a landmark.

+**Note**: Assistive technologies are systems and services that can provide people with independance and help remove exlusions and the inability participate in society.
+For some examples [Fable has a glossay](https://makeitfable.com/glossary/) of terms and services and there is a [section of this site dedicated to articles related to assitive technology](https://www.a11yproject.com/posts/#assistive-technology).

 ### Best practices summarized